s-handyside/mcp-server-atlassian-confluence/README.md

     - **Name**: Enter `aashari/boilerplate-mcp-server`
     - **Type**: Select `command` from the dropdown
-    - **Command**: Choose one of the following based on your configuration approach:
+    - **Command**: Choose one of the following configuration methods:

-    If using global configuration file (recommended):
+    #### Method 1: Using Global Configuration File (Recommended)

+    First, create the global config file at `$HOME/.mcp/configs.json` as described in the "Configuration Options" section, then use this command:

     ```
     npx -y @aashari/boilerplate-mcp-server
     ```

-    If passing configuration directly:
+    #### Method 2: Direct Configuration with Environment Variables

+    Pass configuration directly in the command:

     ```
     DEBUG=true IPAPI_API_TOKEN=your_token npx -y @aashari/boilerplate-mcp-server